One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: A Benchmark Evolving Framework

 \subsection{Evaluation Protocol}

-Our evaluation protocol is designed to be adaptive and reflective of real-world user interactions, embodying two major {user-centric} considerations.
+Our evaluation protocol is adaptive and designed to mirror real-world user interactions, premised on Flow Theory~\cite{csikszentmihalyi1990flow} and the cooperative principles of dialogue~\cite{grice1975logic}.
+Repeated failures by a conversation partner serve as a primary catalyst for user frustration, leading to the eventual disengagement~\cite{ang2002prosody,hernandez-caralt-etal-2025-stupid}.

-First, our evaluation protocol dynamically adjusts session length.
-This design is in accord with the fact that users are willing to engage in longer conversations with competent partners.
-To this end, dialogues in the constructed benchmarks are not of a fixed length but can be extended as long as the model continues to follow instructions successfully.
-This dynamic process is crucial, allowing us to effectively probe the upper limits of their instruction-following capabilities.
-Besides, this self-scaling difficulty also ensures the benchmark resists saturation, maintaining its long-term evaluative power as models continue to improve.
+To address this, we first support dynamical adjustment of the session length.
+Dialogues in the constructed benchmark can be extended as long as the model follows instructions successfully.

-Second, our adaptive protocol is governed by a ``patience'' score, a mechanism designed to simulate the users' tolerance found in human conversations.
-This mechanism is motivated by established research on the cooperative principles of dialogue~\cite{grice1975logic}.
-If conversational partner repeatedly fail, it will lead to detectable user frustration and eventual disengagement~\cite{ang2002prosody,hernandez-caralt-etal-2025-stupid}.
-Grounded on them, our protocol dictates that the dialogue terminates after a sequence of consecutive failures.
-Specifically, we introduce a patience score, $P$, initialized to a maximum value $P_{max}$.
-After each turn $t$, the score is updated iteratively based on the model's performance.
-It is decremented upon failure: and reset to its maximum value upon success: The evaluation session concludes when the patience score is exhausted, i.e., $P_t = 0$.
+Furthermore, we introduce a patience score $P$, initialized to a maximum value $P_{max}$, to simulate user tolerance.
+Our protocol dictates that the dialogue terminates after a sequence of consecutive failures.
+Specifically, after each turn $t$, $P$ is updated based on the model's performance.